Button clicks that feel satisfying

 The ripple effect reversal

-In GitHub issue #7489, someone requested “Feedback loop (ripple) on clicking any button.”
+In an internal ticket about adding ripple feedback effects to button clicks, someone requested “Feedback loop (ripple) on clicking any button.”
 We built it.
 A CSS-based solution that created ripple effects on button clicks.
 The implementation seemed elegant.
 As the PR noted:

-This is purely a CSS based solution, and does not affect the code/functionality in any way.
+This is purely a CSS based solution, and doesn’t affect the code/functionality in any way.

-Then came issue #12466: Mouse ripple on any click.
+Then came another ticket about mouse click ripple effects for desktop.
 We expanded the ripple to trigger on any mouse click anywhere in the app.
 It seemed like the logical extension of our “micro-explosion on every click” philosophy.

 A bit unexpected and distracting.

 What worked beautifully for buttons became annoying when applied universally.
-Users clicking on text, clicking to select fields, clicking to dismiss modals - they did not want a ripple following their every move.
+Users clicking on text, clicking to select fields, clicking to dismiss modals - they didn’t want a ripple following their every move.
 The feedback felt more like being watched than being heard.

 This was a crucial lesson.
 The goal was never “ripples everywhere.”
 The goal was making users feel like the software was responding to them.
+Though that’s an oversimplification.
 For buttons - yes.
 For every surface in the app - no.

 Stateful versus stateless